johnathantran/casting-react-flask/projects/02_trivia_api/starter/backend/README.md

 The `--reload` flag will detect file changes and restart the server automatically.

 ## ToDo Tasks
-These are the files you'd want to edit in the backend:
+These are the files you'd want to edit in the backend.
+Remember to rename `config_template.py` to `config.py` and update the file with your Postgres login info:

 1. *./backend/flaskr/`__init__.py`*
 2. *./backend/test_flaskr.py*
+3. */backend/config_template.py*

 One note before you delve into your tasks: for each endpoint, you are expected to define the endpoint and response data.
 The frontend will be a plentiful resource because it is set up to expect certain endpoints and response data formats already.
 You should feel free to specify endpoints in your own way; if you do so, make sure to update the frontend or you will get some unexpected behavior.